deyme17/deyme17/README.md

 - 🎓 **Certified** – DataRoot University (ML & Data Science)
 - 🎓 **Certified** – DataRoot University (DL with PyTorch)
 - 🎓 **Certified** – Udemy Python for Data Science Bootcamp
+- 🎓 **Certified** – Use of Artificial Intelligence in Logistics and Supply Chain (issued by The International University of Logistics and Transport in Wroclaw)

 ---